joeycumines/propertyobject.js/README.md

 ```

 ## Using validator and display
-Validation and display are keys that refer to methods that are part of the library, or loaded in.
+Validator and display are keys that refer to methods that are part of the library, or loaded in.
 They will
 throw a new Error if you attempt to set them to a key that doesnt exist.

 ### Default validators